With summer coming to an end in York, now is a great time to get a head start on air conditioner maintenance.

 2. Clean the Outside

-Then run the vacuum to gently clean the metallic fins.
-These parts are also called condenser coils and transfer heat away from your equipment.
+Then use the vacuum to gently clean the metallic fins.
+These components are also referred to as condenser coils and divert heat away from your unit.

 You need to be considerate of these fine coils.
-Bent or crumpled fins can impact efficiency.
+Warped or crinkled fins can influence efficiency.

 3. Fix Bent Fins

-Use a butter knife to straighten warped fins.
-You can also buy a fin comb from an appliance part retailer.
-A pro from Strine's should fix extensive damage.
+Use a butter knife to adjust warped fins.
+You can also get a fin comb from an appliance part website.
+A pro from Strine's should take care of severe damage.

 4. Clean the Inside

-After extracting the fan, pull out leaves and other yard waste.
-Then wipe the inside of the equipment with a wet sponge.
+After removing the fan, dig out leaves and other yard waste.
+Then wipe the inside of the equipment with a wet cloth.

-The only coil cleaner you should use is water.
-Use slight pressure from a hose nozzle to wash the fins, spraying water from the inside out.
-Reinstall the fan once you’re done.
+The only coil cleaner you need is water.
+Use slight pressure from a hose nozzle to clean the fins, directing water from the inside out.
+Replace the fan once you’re done.

 5. Test Your Air Conditioner

-It’s safe to restore power and turn your air conditioner back on.
-If it’s not operating properly, give us a call at 717-383-4479.
+You can now restore power and turn your air conditioner back on.
+If it’s not running like it should, give us a call at 717-383-4479.

 Related: Air Conditioner Service: Pay a Little Now, Save Later